patrykmrozek/FysicsEngine/README.md

 # FysicsEngine

-Physics engine written in C with SDL for window configuration, GLAD & OpenGL for rendering, Nuklear for GUI.
+Physics engine written in C.
+Visual examples make with SDL.

 ## Progress as of 28/07/25
 ### AABB Collision Test